 The schedule of speakers for the International History of Public Relations Conference 2013 has been announced.
 The conference, held over two days, has 36 speakers from 19 countries offering the latest research and scholarship on PR history: IHPRC 2013 Speaker Schedule There is also a keynote speech on trends in PR historiography from the conference organiser, Prof Tom [...]

-The fourth International History of Public Relations Conference is being held at Bournemouth University in England on June 24-25, 2013.
+The fifth International History of Public Relations Conference will be held at Bournemouth University in England on July 2-3, 2014.

 About Our Research